IslomovSH/SQL-homework/lesson-13/homework/homework.md

 ## Difficult Tasks
-1. Write an SQL query that separates the uppercase letters, lowercase letters, numbers, and other characters from the given string 'tf56sd#%OqH' into separate columns.
-2. Write an SQL query that replaces each row with the sum of its value and the previous rows' value.
+1. Write an SQL query that replaces each row with the sum of its value and the previous rows' value.
 (Students table)
-3. You are given the following table, which contains a VARCHAR column that contains mathematical equations.
-Sum the equations and provide the answers in the output.(Equations)
-4. Given the following dataset, find the students that share the same birthday.(Student Table)
+2. Given the following dataset, find the students that share the same birthday.(Student Table)
-5. You have a table with two players (Player A and Player B) and their scores.
+3. You have a table with two players (Player A and Player B) and their scores.
 If a pair of players have multiple entries, aggregate their scores into a single row for each unique pair of players.
 Write an SQL query to calculate the total score for each unique player pair(PlayerScores)
+4. Write an SQL query that separates the uppercase letters, lowercase letters, numbers, and other characters from the given string 'tf56sd#%OqH' into separate columns.

 ```sql